 Getting out of a bad situation

 Once I woke up the next morning I made an excuse as to why I had to leave and got out.
-I was supposed to be there three more nights.
+I was supposed to be there for three more nights.
 I felt so helpless and emotional through the night.
 It was hard not to be upset with myself.

 But ya know what?
 I felt as badass as I imagine Ronda Rousey did when she became the first female UFC fighter when I walked several miles (in 90 degree weather), with 40 pounds of luggage strapped to my back (and front) to get myself out of a crappy situation.